 Lemon Arugula Pasta Recipe

-2. My favorite part of this lemon arugula pasta recipe is infusing the lemon flavor directly into the olive oil.
-It takes about 5 minutes, and the lemon-y yummy-ness it adds to the dish is off the hook.
+My favorite part of this lemon arugula pasta recipe is infusing the lemon flavor directly into the olive oil.
+It takes about five minutes, and the lemon-y yummy-ness it adds to the dish is out of this world.
 Of course you’re absolutely welcome to juice the lemon and add it at the end too, just be sure to finish off with a generous helping of Parmesan cheese.

 Sourcing Quality Pasta

-In a large bowl, combine 2 Tablespoons of lemon-garlic oil, arugula leaves, and minced capers.
+- In a large bowl, combine 2 Tablespoons of lemon-garlic oil, arugula leaves, and minced capers.
 Add drained pasta immediately after cooking and toss.
-Add zaatar spice if using.
+Add Za-atar Spice Blend if using.
 Taste and add salt and pepper to taste.
 If you wish, you may also add the juice from the lemon.
 Garnish with grated Parmesan cheese.